rabelais88/pyscrape/readme.md

 *note* if it doesn't install, consider using ```pip3``` instead of ```pip```.

+*note* unlike node repository, python virtual env is dedicated to a single OS.
+It's either for POSIX(Mac, Linux) or Windows. once it's created for Windows, it cannot be installed/run from Linux and vice versa. as you may have noticed, this example is created entirely from windows environment.

 5. add custom setup for python linting(to disable unncessary VScode no linter errors)

  - E501, E111, E114: indentation related errors(for custom 2 spaced indentation)